vwxi/dht/PROTOCOL.md

 }
 ```

-where the stored value is either a msgpack bin array or nil depending on whether or not it was found in the recipient's hash table and the nearest nodes either being an array of nodes or nil depending on the same factors as the stored value
+where the stored value is either a string or nil depending on whether or not it was found in the recipient's hash table and the nearest nodes either being an array of nodes or nil depending on the same factors as the stored value

 `find_value` **cannot** return **both** a stored value and a node array, such messages should be rejected